-The monthly survey, Cement, measures quantities of domestic cement that are produced, shipped by Canadian manufacturers.
-The survey also measures quantities of sales of domestic and imported cement that are distributed by region and exported.
+The monthly survey, Cement, measures quantities of domestic cement that are produced and shipped by Canadian manufacturers.
+The survey also measures sales of domestic and imported cement by region as well as quantities that are exported.

 This survey measures, on a monthly basis, the quantities of domestic cement that are produced and shipped by Canadian manufacturers.
-The survey also measures quantities of sales of domestic and imported cement that are distributed by region and exported.
+The survey also measures sales of domestic and imported cement by region as well as quantities are are exported.

 - Construction materials

 The target population for this survey includes manufacturers of cement in Canada as defined in the Standard Classification of Goods (SCG,that report this product to the Annual Survey of Manufacturing and Logging Industries or ASML (record number 2103).
 This means that estimates from this monthly survey do not cover the entire universe of cement producers in Canada, because the ASML does not survey all businesses.
 Instead, the ASML uses administrative data to cover the small and medium-sized establishments.
 These manufacturers are not part of this monthly survey.

 The questionnaire was developed in collaboration with the Cement Association of Canada.
 Regular dialogue is maintained with the association and the respondents, and every effort is made to ensure that the questions asked are relevant and can be answered by the manufacturers.

 This survey is a census with a cross-sectional design.